Factbox-COVID-19 and the U.S. courts: challenges to Biden vaccine rules

 President Joe Biden issued an executive order in September that requires federal contracts to include clauses mandating contractors get their employees vaccinated against COVID-19, which could potentially affect millions of workers.

-A federal judge in Kentucky on Nov.
-30 temporarily blocked the administration from enforcing the rule in the states that filed the lawsuit - Kentucky, Ohio and Tennessee.
+A federal judge in Georgia on Dec.
+7 temporarily blocked the administration from enforcing the rule nationwide.

 FEDERAL WORKER MANDATE